unight0/Brick-Game/README.md

 ## Font
 Font that is being used in this project is [CascadiaCode](https://github.com/microsoft/cascadia-code).
 You can use your font instead of Cascadia Code.
-Just copy ttf font executable directory under 'font.ttf' name
+Just copy ttf font into executable directory under 'font.ttf' name